 Dr. Klein: On the Gait Trainer, the patient can see virtually every aspect of their gait pattern.
-While they are walking, it shows their feet and it shows the zone that they want to be themselves, so they can see their gait speed and the time they are going, and each time they want to try to beat the speed and beat the distance that they have gone before.
+While they are walking, it shows their feet and it shows the zone that they want to be in, in terms of step length.
+Each step shows a foot in a particular zone, and if they hit it, then that is when they get the auditory feedback of a beep.
+They can listen for the consistent beeping while watching for the placement of the foot inside the desired zone.
+The patients also love to get competitive with themselves, so they can see their gait speed and the time they are going, and each time they want to try to beat the speed and beat the distance that they have gone before.
 It is a big motivational tool for a lot of the patients.